MRI without claustrophobia

 Radiation free examination

-X-ray examinations use radiation to shine through body tissue and make certain parts visible.
+In X-ray examinations, the body tissue is x-rayed using radiation and certain parts are made visible.
 With an MRI, on the other hand, the device uses the physical properties of the body’s cell nuclei.
 Like all atomic nuclei, those in the body rotate on their own axis.
 This “nuclear spin” leads – similar to a bicycle dynamo – to the formation of a minimal magnetic field.
 The alignment of this field is usually purely random.
 If a strong magnetic field is now generated around the body, the “mini magnetic fields” of the individual atoms align themselves – in the longitudinal direction of the human body.
+So much for the physical basis – the MRI generates a strong magnetic field.
+In this field, which is completely harmless to humans, the MRI machine now emits radio waves that penetrate the human body and thus change the alignment of the atomic nuclei, i.e. deliberately “mess them up”.
+Since the atomic nuclei quickly return to their longitudinal alignment after the radio wave pulse, these movements can be measured.

 Differentiation between sick and healthy thanks to magnetic field evaluation